 When my favorite pair of earrings broke I was so upset!
-My husband Xaver bought them for me from Renegade Craft Fair for Christmas a few years ago and I totally loved them.
+My husband Xaver bought them for me from Renegade Craft Fair for Christmas a few years ago.
 But one day, the post busted off the back of one of the earrings.
 If you have broken post earrings, there's an easy way to fix earrings even if you don't have the post any more.
 You won't believe how easy it is to fix post earrings!

 This post has affiliate links.
 When you click and make a purchase from these links, we might get a small kickback from the seller at no extra cost to you.